Alabama Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

 Yes, your vehicle is insured when you ship it through Sakaem Logistics.
-All carriers in our network are required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
-This means your car is protected during transport.
+Every carrier we work with is required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Before we assign a carrier to your shipment, we verify that their insurance is valid and active for the entire duration of your transport in Alabama.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.